celer-network/intent-rfq-mm/doc/mm.md

 once after MM is ready.

 1. User requests quotation from RFQ Server for a possible swap: token X on chain A -> token Y on chain B
-2. RFQ Server got the request from User, and takes a look at all MMs' token config in order to determine who is available to fulfill this swap.
-Then RFQ Server will send [Price request](./sdk.md#message-pricerequest) to all available MMs.
+2. RFQ Server receives the request and checks all MMs' token configs to determine who can fulfill the swap.
+It then sends a [PriceRequest](./sdk.md#message-pricerequest) to all available MMs.
-3. MM got the price request from RFQ Server, and calculate how much token Y on chain B he would like to pay for exchanging token X on chain A, according to his fee strategy.
-Then MM will return his price response to RFQ Server along with his signature of this price response and a period for this price to be valid.
+3. MM receives the PriceRequest and calculates how much token Y on chain B it is willing to pay for token X on chain A, based on its fee strategy.
+The MM returns a price response to the RFQ Server, including:
+  - the quoted amount,
+  - a signature of the response,
+  - a validity period for the price.
-4. RFQ Server collects price responses from available MMs and chooses only one MM for taking this swap order. **The MM of which price response has the highest amount of token Y on chain B will be chosen by RFQ Server.** Then the best price response will be returned to User as the requested quotation of his possible swap.
+4. RFQ Server collects responses and selects the MM offering the **highest amount of token Y on chain B**.
+The best price response is returned to the User as the quotation.
-5. If User accepts this quotation, he needs to confirm it through RFQ Server.
+5. If the User accepts the quotation, they confirm it through the RFQ Server.
-6. When User confirms the quotation, RFQ Server will send [Quote request](./sdk.md#message-quoterequest) to the chosen MM.
+6. Upon confirmation, RFQ Server sends a [QuoteRequest](./sdk.md#message-quoterequest) to the selected MM.
+This request includes:
+  - the MM’s signed price response,
-Quote request includes the signature produced by the MM during step 3, a suggested SrcDeadline for User by which User should finish locking his token X on chain A, a suggested DstDeadline for MM by which MM should finish transferring token Y to User on chain B.
+  - a suggested `SrcDeadline` by which the User should lock token X on chain A,
+  - a suggested `DstDeadline` by which the MM should transfer token Y to the User on chain B.
-7. MM got the quote request from RFQ Server and verify his signature of price.
-As long as the
+7. MM receives the QuoteRequest and verifies:
-   1. signature is valid,
+  - the signature is valid,
-   2. the period for this price to be valid has not yet passed,
+  - the price is still within its validity period,
-   3. suggested SrcDeadline and DstDeadline are both acceptable,
+  - `SrcDeadline` and `DstDeadline` are acceptable,
-   4. (optional) has sufficient token Y on chain B and freezes it,
+  - (optional) it has sufficient token Y and freezes it.

-    MM can sign this quotation and return this signature to RFQ Server for later verification.
+    If all checks pass, MM signs the quotation and returns the signature to the RFQ Server for later verification.

-Once a good quote response is returned from an MM to RFQ Server, an agreement between certain User and MM is reached.
+Once a valid quote response is signed by the MM and returned, an agreement between the User and MM is established.

 ### Swap on chain
 #### SrcDeposit